 We have also uncovered the existence of a quasiperiodic regime that spontaneously breaks time-space translational invariance.
 Trajectory in a quasiperiodic regime often has a longer lifetime than the periodic trajectory it originated from.
-The dynamics of the discovered quasiperiodic regime is neither periodic nor ergodic and somehow resembles behavior of strange attractors.
+The dynamics of the discovered quasiperiodic regime is neither periodic nor ergodic.
 One can always make quasiperiodic regime stable by increasing interaction strength.
 In this regard, this lower symmetry regime is indeed more stable than some periodic trajectories.